VishnuGShephertz/Android-Push-Notification-in-PhoneGap-application/README.md

 # About Application

 1. This application shows how can we integrate Push Notification using App42 API in Phone-Gap Android application.
-2. How we can send Push Notification using App42 Java-Script Push Notification API.
+2. How we can send Push Notification using App42 JavaScript Push Notification API.

 # Running Sample

-This is a sample Android app is made by using App42 back-end platform.
+This is a sample Android app is made by using App42 JavaScript API.
 It uses Push Notification API of App42 platform.
 Here are the few easy steps to run this sample app.

 1. [Register] (https://apphq.shephertz.com/register) with App42 platform.